 Infrastructure Event Management (IEM)

-Amazon Web Services Infrastructure Event Management is a short-term engagement with Amazon Web Services Support, available as part of the Enterprise-level Support product offering, and available for additional purchase for Business-level Support subscribers.
+Amazon Web Services Infrastructure Event Management is a short-term engagement with Amazon Web Services Support, included with Enterprise Support, included one-per-year with Enterprise On-Ramp, and available for additional fee for Business Support customers.
 Amazon Web Services Infrastructure Event Management partners with your technical and project resources to gain a deep understanding of your use case and provide architectural and scaling guidance for an event.
-Common use-case examples for Amazon Web Services Event Management include advertising launches, new product launches, and infrastructure migrations to Amazon Web Services .
+Common use-case examples for Amazon Web Services Event Management include advertising launches, new product launches, and infrastructure migrations to Amazon Web Services.

 Amazon Web Services Concierge

 Your Amazon Web Services Concierge is a senior customer service agent who is assigned to your account when you subscribe to an Enterprise or qualified Reseller Support plan.
 This Concierge agent is your primary point of contact for billing or account inquiries; when you don’t know whom to call, they will find the right people to help.
 In most cases, the Amazon Web Services Concierge is available during regular business hours in your headquarters’ geography.
-Outside of business hours, the global customer service team can assist you 24x7x365.
 The best way to contact the Amazon Web Services Concierge is through the Amazon Web Services Support Center.

 Here are some of the questions that you might ask your Amazon Web Services Concierge:

 - How can I restructure my consolidated bill?